 Annual Plan 2025: growth for the value of water

-The Noorderzijlvest Water Authority is committed to increasing investment in order to tackle the ever-growing challenges involved in managing our surface water.
+Noorderzijlvest Water Authority to increased investments to address the ever-growing challenges in the management of our surface water.

 Higher investments